-In 2021 the British Cardiovascular Society (BCS) launched their joint membership programme, enabling members of affiliated societies like the British Society of Echocardiography to access BCS benefits at a reduced price.
-Mr Michâel Purdon, Head of Cardiac Investigations at North West Anglia NHS Foundation Trust, shares why he chose to take up the offer of joint membership.
+In 2021 the British Cardiovascular Society (BCS) launched their affiliate membership programme, enabling members of affiliated societies like the British Society of Echocardiography to access BCS benefits at a reduced price.
+Mr Michâel Purdon, Head of Cardiac Investigations at North West Anglia NHS Foundation Trust, shares why he chose to take up the offer of affiliate membership.

 The focus of my clinical workload is in echocardiography.
 I have been accredited through the BSE since 2004 and actively work with the society to promote standards and education as a Regional Representative for the East of England.
 Nationally, I enjoy working with the BSE as a member of the accreditation team.
 I have enjoyed BSE membership for over 20 years with all the educational opportunities, clinical guidance, updates and support that membership brings.
 Importantly of course, conference adds face to face networking, education and hands on training opportunities, sorely missed since the start of the pandemic.